yukaitung/lgdxrobot-docs/content/lgdxrobot2/getting-started/chassis.md

 title: Chassis
 weight: 3
 ---
 LGDXRobot2 is a Mecanum wheel chassis with four wheels.
-The chassis measures 240 mm in width and 240 mm in length, with a variable height.
-It features a three-layer chassis structure.
+The chassis measures 240 mm in width and length, with a height of 130 mm (depending on the wheels and without LiDAR).
+It is designed to maximise the use of available space and features a three-layer chassis structure.
+This page provides details of each layer, from bottom to top.

 ## Bottom Plate